krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 However, **linear probing tends to create "clustering"**.
 Specifically, the longer a continuous position in the array is occupied, the more likely these positions are to encounter hash collisions, further promoting the growth of these clusters and eventually leading to deterioration in the efficiency of operations.

 It's important to note that **we cannot directly delete elements in an open addressing hash table**.
 Deleting an element creates an empty bucket `None` in the array.
 When searching for elements, if linear probing encounters this empty bucket, it will return, making the elements below this bucket inaccessible.
-The program may incorrectly assume these elements do not exist, as shown in the Figure 6-7 .
+The program may incorrectly assume these elements do not exist, as shown in Figure 6-7.

 ![Query issues caused by deletion in open addressing](hash_collision.assets/hash_table_open_addressing_deletion.png){ class="animation-figure" }